dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 ### Output Data

 - Game result
-- How many moves till end of the game
+- Number of moves made when the game ends
 - The row of the optimal move
 - The column of the optimal move